 When it comes to sending letter mail within Canada, you can usually just use your favourite domestic stamp – depending on the weight and size of your letter.
 If you intend to send letter mail to the U.S. or internationally, you can use multiple domestic stamps on your envelopes in order to reach the right rate.
 Alternatively, you can purchase U.S. or international stamps from Canada Post.
 Rectangular invitations mailed to other countries will require additional stamps.
 Learn more about Canada Post postage rates here.

-Select or create your own beautiful stamp
+Select a beautiful stamp

 Your choice of postage is a nice way to personalize your wedding invitations.
 Canada Post has many beautiful stamps to choose from.
 Visit our online store to pick one that will complement or match your wedding theme and show off personal style.